Pitch Session Network

 Who may participate in the Pitch Session Network?

-Please refer to the section“Eligibility Criteria for Pitch Session Network Participants”
+Please refer to the section “Eligibility Criteria for Pitch Session Network Participants” for specific information.

 - Law firm applications that match the requirements of the participating corporate legal department(s) will be forwarded to each in-house counsel’s attention for their review.

-- In-house counsel will then choose which diverse law firm partner they are interested in meeting.
+- In-house counsel will then select which diverse law firm partner they are interested in meeting.

-- Diverse law firm partners and in-house counsels will be provided a list of participating legal service providers and a description of their services.
-They will decide which legal service providers they want to meet based on what services they are seeking.
+- Diverse law firm partners and in-house counsels will be provided a list of participating legal service vendors and a description of their services.
+Diverse law partners and in-house counsels will decide which legal service vendors they want to meet based on what services they are seeking.